Treatment for Herniated Discs

 Here are some of the most common symptoms of herniated discs:

-- Arm Pain or Leg Pain – If your herniated disk is in your lower back, you’ll typically feel the most pain in your buttocks, thigh and calf.
+- Arm Pain or Leg Pain – If your herniated disc is in your lower back, you’ll typically feel the most pain in your buttocks, thigh, and calf.
 This pain might shoot into your arm or leg when you cough, sneeze or move into certain positions.

 - Numbness or Tingling Feeling – People with a herniated disc often experience numbness or tingling to the part of the body affected by the spinal nerves.